dhis2-metadata/HIV_AGG/docs/hiv_agg-design-1.1.0.md

 #### Data Elements

 These are the data elements in the used to create the dataSets above and also to configure the indicators.
-They broadly cover; testing, treatment, retention, viral suppression, PMTCT and estimated PLHIV..
+They broadly cover; testing, treatment, retention, viral suppression, PMTCT and estimated PLHIV.

 | **name** | **Disaggregation** | **Section** | **DataSet** |
 | --- | --- | --- | --- |